Here are a few tips to pack and travel light

 1- Buy a bag specific for travelling that fits the dimensions of RyanAir baggage dimensions.
 (RyanAir because they are the stingiest people in airline business).

-2- Buy travel size toiletries and buy a toiletry bag.
+2- One of the best ways to pack light is to buy travel-size toiletries and buy a toiletry bag.
 Why waste space when a small toothbrush is as good as a big one?

 3- Leave unnecessary stuff behind.
 Assess before each trip.
 I never pack shampoo and conditioner because I know it will be available on the other end.
 Same thing for Hairdryers and flip flops or even beach towels.